DaveMcEwan/dmpvl/mk/README.md

 - `multipnr` - Use many PnR runs to plot a Probability Density Function of the attained FMAX.
   Only the Lattice iCE40 flow (yosys, nextpnr) is currently supported.
+- `wavedrom` - Use JSON definitions of waveforms to draw pretty diagrams.